Teeth grinding in children

 When it comes to gut health, an interesting consideration in teeth grinders is intestinal parasites.

-The biggest contributor seems to be worms but other parasites including Giardia has also been found.
+The biggest contributor seems to be worms, but other parasites including Giardia have also been found.

-They way intestinal parasites cause teeth grinding is explained by the release of certain metabolites by the parasite during different times of its life cycle that can have toxic effects.
+Intestinal parasites release certain metabolites at different times of its life cycle that can have toxic effects – this causes teeth grinding.

 Does your child have worms?
 Find out here.